eu-digital-green-certificates/dgc-testdata/SI/README.md

 ### 3

-[3.json](2DCode/raw/3.json) - Basic DGC with one vaccination entry.
-Signed with RSA.
+[3.json](2DCode/raw/3.json) - One NAA test entry.
+The sc-attribute is not tagged.
+Valid only for 72hrs.

 All tests should be successful.